redux-observable/redux-observable/docs/api/combineEpics.md

 # `combineEpics(...epics)`

 `combineEpics()`, as the name suggests, allows you to take multiple epics and combine them into a single one.
+Please keep in mind that the order in which epics are combined affect the order in which they are executed and receive actions.

 #### Arguments